a3gz/chubby/README.md

 Finally go to your browser and request:

-    .../chubby/src/public/hello/world
+    .../chubby/hello/world

 It's very unlikely that you'll want your application to be called `chubby`, so you may want to rename that directory.

-You can also do it when you create the project:
+It is also possible to do this when you create the project:

     composer create-project a3gz/chubby my-app -s dev